 Tip One – Have a Root Need

 The blind man knew what his “root need” was.
-He understand the source of his problem.
+He understood the source of his problem.
 The man needed many, many things.
 He probably needed food, shelter, clothes, friends, a job, and many more things.
 However, he narrowed it down to the root cause of all his needs, and that was his sight.
 He knew that if he could see, the other things would take care of themselves.

 When you pray, are you praying for your root need?
 Are you taking the time to evaluate the situation and getting to the “bottom” of what is the cause?